pmnelson89/GifTastic/README.md

 # GifTastic

-This game uses jQuery to grab values from a form and create button for each value.
+This page uses jQuery to grab values from a form and create a button for each value.
 When the buttons are clicked, information is pulled from the giphy API and displayed on screen.

 ## How to use
 * Enter a topic in the form.